emc-mongoose/darzee/README.md

 ### 3.1.2 Build project
 Mongoose Web UI has been made with Angular 7.0.
 You could build it just like any Angular app.
+> $ npm install
 > $ ng build

 ## 3.2 Run

 ### 3.2.1 Run via docker-compose
 Mongoose Web UI could be ran via docker compose.
 It'd build a container that contains Mongoose Web UI and Prometheus.
+Versions of the images are specified within .env file.
 > $ docker-compose up

 ### 3.2.2 Run in development mode